How Sleep Affects Your Health (And Why You Need Enough of it)

-It’s tricky for the body to rebuild while it’s in use, so the time you spend supine overnight allows your cells to regenerate without interruption.
-Cells belonging to organs, bones and blood vessels, in particular, are replenished (while old, dead cells disposed of) during sleep.
+It’s tricky for the body to rebuild while it’s in use, so the time you spend laying down overnight allows your cells to regenerate without interruption.
+Cells belonging to organs, bones and blood vessels are replenished during sleep, while old, dead cells disposed of.
 Muscle cells are also rebuilt overnight as the microtears caused by exercise are stitched back together, strengthening and improving muscle resilience.

-Because of all of the rebuilding work the body should do overnight, ongoing sleep deficiency has been linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes and stroke.
+Because of all of the rebuilding work the body needs to do overnight, ongoing sleep deficiency has been linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes and stroke.

 Finally, hormones are balanced during sleep, particularly those that control hunger and satiety.
 The body regulates its insulin production and the balance of hormones responsible for fertility overnight as well.

 When it comes to hormones, sleep deprivation can increase your risk of obesity due to an imbalance of leptin and ghrelin, which control how much you eat.
 If your insulin levels aren’t properly maintained with sleep, your risk of diabetes increases.
 Insufficient sleep can also interfere with fertility, monthly cycles and sperm production.